Meet our Head of Art and Design

 I am always working on a photography project of some kind.
 Being a photographer gives you an excuse to be curious and go to interesting places.

-The central features of Visual Communication are that it fully embraces the opportunities for interdisciplinary practice and collaboration, that it has developed excellent links with industry and has been delivering courses internationally for over 25 years, so it understands opportunities on a truly global scale.
+The central features of Art and Design are that it fully embraces the opportunities for interdisciplinary practice and collaboration, that it has developed excellent links with industry and has been delivering courses internationally for over 25 years, so it understands opportunities on a truly global scale.

 How would you describe your staff?

-I think I have the advantage of experiencing and understanding most aspects of the School.
+I think I have the advantage of experiencing and understanding most aspects of Art and Design.
 They are active practitioners or researchers which gives them authority and creativity in the class room.